Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag.md

 3. Once the CTD is on deck, take bleached 1 L Nalgene bottles and dispense ~250 ml of the sample from the Niskin into the bottle; close the lid and shake vigorously.
 Dump.
 This will rid the container of residual bleach.
 Repeat process 2x (= three rinses in total).
 Water must come from the same Niskin that will be the source of the actual sample; otherwise, there will be cross-contamination.

 **Connector Preparation and Sterilization:**
-To facilitate the connection between the IV bag and sterivex, you need to cut the PVC tubing into 4" pieces and then add the hose barb adaptor to one end.
+To facilitate the connection between the gravity bag and sterivex, an additional adaptor may be required, depending on the gravity bag brand.
+Create an adaptor by cutting the PVC tubing into 4" pieces and then adding the hose barb adaptor to one end.
 These connectors can be sterilized in advance and stored in whirl-paks.
 They can also be reused, as long as they are sterilized between each sample.
 We recommend bringing sufficient connectors to avoid a sampling backlog.

 Connector Sterilization:
 1. Prepare a 10% bleach solution in one of the buckets (2 L).
 Then, grab another sterile bucket and fill it with RO water (2 L).